 sudo apt-get install emacs-goodies-el

-file to associate markdown-mode with .text, .markdown and .md files
+Add the following code to .emacs file to associate markdown-mode with .text, .markdown and .md files

 (autoload ‘markdown-mode “markdown-mode” “Major mode for editing Markdown files” t) (add-to-list ’auto-mode-alist’(“\.text\‘" . markdown-mode)) (add-to-list ’auto-mode-alist’(”\.markdown\‘" . markdown-mode)) (add-to-list ’auto-mode-alist’(“\.md\’” . markdown-mode))

-works by trying one of the questionably-useful2 commands:
+Restart emacs and open .md file.
+Confirm that markdown-mode works by trying one of the questionably-useful2 commands:

 git clone https://github.com/vitoshka/polymode.git

-Add “polymode” and “polymode/modes” directories to emacs path in your .emacs
+Add “polymode” and “polymode/modes” directories to emacs path in your .emacs:

 (setq load-path (append ’(“/home/jsg/.emacs.d/polymode/” “/home/jsg/.emacs.d/polymode/modes”) load-path))